location icon

 But you need to keep in mind that a house or apartment must be maintained, and renters need to be found if it is an investment.

 All in all, real estate is often a very useful component of a good retirement plan, but how useful it is depends on the interest rates for mortgages and the rental yield.
-In addition, for some people, owning their home is ideal as it gives safety and the freedom of change.
+In addition, for some people, owning their home is ideal as it gives them safety and freedom of change.
 At the same time, it is not for everyone.

 Discover your options with the Pensionfriend Pension Plan.

-It is really not a good idea to plan for your retirement without taking into account your housing situation, as this is such a major part of your budget.
+It is really not a good idea to plan for your retirement without considering your housing situation, as this is such a major part of your budget.
 Housing also does not behave like normal spending as house prices tend to increase faster than inflation, and the price of your own home is not straightforward to calculate--you have to reflect mortgage payments, the savings part of the mortgage, maintenance, etc.

 To include housing, we do need to make all your key choices numerically comparable.
 Otherwise, it becomes like comparing g apples with pears.
 We do so as follows:

-For your own home, we assume that you live there until the end of time.
-We assume that you pay off your mortgage at retirement if you have not given us the repayment schedule.
-We assume that interest rates remain unchanged, and that maintenance costs 0.75% annually.
-We assume that you spend a constant percent of your income on non-housing expenses.
-So your mortgage payments stay the same you will run a surplus compared to a renter.
-We assume that this surplus is invested in a pension plan.
-Likewise, if you buy an investment home, you will start running surpluses as the rental revenue increases, and this we assume is invested in a PPP.
-We assume that you sell the rental property at age 72 when most people no longer feel like managing a property.
-We assume that you invest the proceeds in a pension plan.
 For any pension plan investment, we assume an expected return of 6%.
 We assume that you de-risk 15 years before your expected end of life (as stocks have a risk of a decline over shorter periods), and then invest such that your return is equal to inflation (2%).
 We do provide for a 10% best and worse case scenario, The 6 % is historically conservative, economically feasible, and less than what we expect for our Pensionfriend Pension Plan with recommended ETF composition.